 - are married.

-- have extenuating circumstances such as a severe medical condition, financial hardship for which there is no other solution, or family consideration.
+- have extenuating circumstances such as a severe medical condition, or financial hardship for which there is no other solution or family consideration.

 The residence hall license agreement is in effect for the full academic year.
 Once a student moves into a residence hall, he or she is expected to remain on campus for the duration of the contract period.
 This includes students who are from the local area.
 Students should not make alternate living arrangements prior to submitting a request and receiving approval for doing so.